kamst01/brevard_pools/index.md

 address: Merritt Island, Florida - 32952.
 services:
   services-toggle: true
-  service-heading: Our Offered Services
   services-subheading: With each service, you can guarantee you will get top notch
     customer service, hard working employees & a clean pool.
-  first-service-title: Green Pools
-  second-service-title: Chlorine Pools
-  third-service-title: Salt Water Pools
-  fourth-service-title: Power Washing
-  fifth-service-title: Deep Cleaning
-  sixth-service-title: Leaf Blowing
-  seventh-service-title: Water Testing
-  eighth-service-title: Pool Supplies Delivery
-  first-service-description: We clean & maintain Green Pools.
-Whether it's algae build
-    up or a maintained green pool!
-  second-service-description: We check the chlorine & state of your pool.
-During every
-    appointment we help you & discuss maintaining the correct chlorine levels.
-  third-service-description: 'Owning a salt pool can be stressful or tedious.
-We can
-    help you automate this process with our regularly scheduled appointments.
-Contact us for more information! '
-  fourth-service-description: We offer power washing services on pools to all our
-    customers!
-Just ask us during your scheduling, or we can assess it on the spot.
-  fifth-service-description: We deep clean pools as requested.
-Whether it's an abandoned
-    pool, or a regularly maintened pool.
-We come up with a different plan for each pool.
-  sixth-service-description: We will blow the leaves off your property.
-Priced per
-    sq/ft.
-Contact us today for more information.
-  seventh-service-description: We can check your Ph levels or the salt levels of your
-    pool during our appointment, or just in a one-time situation.
-  eighth-service-description: We can deliver explicit pool supplies to you, only during
-    one of our scheduled appointments.
-Ask us anytime!
   services-heading: Our Offered Services
   services-microheading: Services
   first-service:
     first-service-toggle: true
+    first-service-title: Green Pools
+    first-service-description: We clean & maintain Green Pools.
+Whether it's algae build up or a maintained green pool!
   second-service:
     second-service-toggle: true
+    second-service-title: Chlorine Pools
+    second-service-description: We check the chlorine & state of your pool.
+During every appointment we help you & discuss maintaining the correct chlorine levels.
   third-service:
     third-service-toggle: true
+    third-service-title: Salt Water Pools
+    third-service-description: 'Owning a salt pool can be stressful or tedious.
+We can help you automate this process with our regularly scheduled appointments.
+Contact us for more information! '
   fourth-service:
     fourth-service-toggle: true
+    fourth-service-title: Power Washing
+    fourth-service-description: We offer power washing services on pools to all our customers!
+Just ask us during your scheduling, or we can assess it on the spot.
   fifth-service:
     fifth-service-toggle: true
+    fifth-service-title: Deep Cleaning
+    fifth-service-description: We deep clean pools as requested.
+Whether it's an abandoned pool, or a regularly maintened pool.
+We come up with a different plan for each pool.
   sixth-service:
     sixth-service-toggle: true
+    sixth-service-title: Leaf Blowing
+    sixth-service-description: We will blow the leaves off your property.
+Priced per sq/ft.
+Contact us today for more information.
   seventh-service:
     seventh-service-toggle: true
+    seventh-service-title: Water Testing
+    seventh-service-description: We can check your Ph levels or the salt levels of your pool during our appointment, or just in a one-time situation.
   eighth-service:
     eighth-service-toggle: true
+    eighth-service-title: Pool Supplies Delivery
+    eighth-service-description: We can deliver explicit pool supplies to you, only during one of our scheduled appointments.
+Ask us anytime!
 trusted:
   trusted-toggle: true
   trusted-heading: Trusted by over 100 customers in Brevard.